 EGI.eu OLA reporting tools

 In order to track the availability performance of the operational tools maintained by EGI-InSPIRE partners on behalf of EGI.eu, the services endpoints have been added to the GOCDB, and described with a specific set of service types.
-The services have been grouped using the existing GOCDB container entities (sites and NGIs) in order to produce availability calculation using the existing SAM infrastructure.
+The services have been grouped using the existing GOCDB container entities (sites and RPs) in order to produce availability calculation using the existing SAM infrastructure.

 Most of the operational tools development teams already delivered probes to test the functionalities of the tools.
 Such probes now need to be integrated in the SAM infrastructure together with a profile to contain the relevant probes to be used for the availability/reliability calculation of the central tools.